texfaq/texfaq.github.io/FAQ-multbib.md

 For more than one bibliography, there are three options.

-The [`multibbl`](https://ctan.org/pkg/multibbl) package offers a very simple interface: you use a command `\newbibliography` to define a bibliography ''tag''.
+The [`multibbl`](https://ctan.org/pkg/multibbl) package offers a very simple interface: you use a command `\newbibliography` to define a bibliography "tag".
 The package redefines the other bibliography commands so that each time you use any one of them, you give it the tag for the bibliography where you want the citations to appear.
 The `\bibliography` command itself also takes